-For Immediate Release November 19, 2021 Contact: Kim Y. Hylander Senior Communications Analyst Office: 703-792-6162 Email: khylander@pwcgov.org
+For Immediate Release November 24, 2022 Contact: Kim Y. Hylander Senior Communications Analyst Office: 703-792-6162 Email: khylander@pwcgov.org

-Visiting for the Holidays - Ensure the Home Is Childproofed
+Visiting Family and Friends for the Holidays - Is the Home Childproofed?

-As we prepare for the Thanksgiving and Christmas Holidays, the anticipation of spending time with family and friends tends to make the season more delightful but visiting homes that may not be childproofed can put your child in danger.
-The misconception that parents believe they can watch their children closely, even if the house is not childproofed, is hard to do when there are numerous people of all ages and various activities taking place throughout the home.
+As we prepare for the upcoming holidays, anticipation of spending time with family and friends makes the season more delightful but visiting homes that may not be childproofed can put your child in danger.
+The misconception parents believe that they can watch their children closely, even if the house is not childproofed, is hard to do when there are numerous people of all ages and various activities taking place throughout the home.
 Parents and guardians should be mindful of their child's safety, when visiting someone's home, for the leading cause of death among children are accidents.